droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 TBD

-## Steps to replace a broken replica node in a cluster with a new node
+## Replace a broken replica node in a cluster with a new node

 ### Unjoin the broken replica from the cluster